Skip to main content

 Common Disqualifiers

-• Criminal record including minor offences in some categories
+• Criminal record, including minor offences in some categories

-• Failure to disclose all nationalities held
+• Failure to disclose all nationalities held or prior names used

-• Adverse findings in international law-enforcement databases
+• Adverse findings in international law-enforcement or financial intelligence databases

-• Source-of-funds inadequately explained
+• Source-of-funds inadequately explained or inconsistent with declared wealth

 Approved Agents